wang-arthur/arthurzwang.com/_courses/courses-in-development.md

 Skills and Habits:
 - Developing a realistic, sustainable, and productive writing process
-- How and when to ask for and offer help, support, and care
+- Knowing how and when to ask for and offer help, support, and care
 - Finding mentors and colleagues
-- Work/life balance, avoiding burnout
+- Protecting Work/life balance, avoiding burnout
-- Developing resilience, avoiding defensiveness, being generous
+- Developing resilience, avoiding defensiveness, and being generous without sacrificing values, integrity, or boundaries
+- Organizing notes and citations (potentially with software like Zotero, Endnote, Mendeley, Notion, OneNote, Obsidian, Scrivener)

 ### Assignments
-- Weekly work and writing will include reading in and about these genres, as well as practicing writing in these genres.
-The ultimate goal is not for you to produce any document in particular, but rather, to develop an awareness and understanding of these forms & a sense of how you will approach them (and find the support you need to do so).
-In other words, I don't expect you to complete this course with, for instance, a polished journal article draft.
-However, you should leave this course with plan for organizing your writing process, seeking feedback, and finding out anything you don't yet know about academic writing and publishing.
+- Weekly reading, writing exercises, and presentations
 - No seminar paper
+- Informal but serious final essay that's both reflective and proleptic: a statement of intellectual, personal, and professional values, goals, and plans you can return to and revise in moments of uncertainty or indecision for at least the next few years.

 ### Topics and Sources
 - Histories of Academic Cultures and Institutions